AlmuHS/Pendrive_Reminder_Nano/README.md

 The polkit rule will be copied in `/usr/share/polkit-1/rules.d/`

-The locale files will be copied in `/usr/share/locale`, in the directories from each language.
+The locale files will be copied in `/usr/share/locale`, in the directories for each language.

 The desktop launcher will be copied in `/etc/xdg/autostart`